Scottish Country Dancing Dictionary logo top of dance cribs page

 The attributions right at the bottom of all pages are clickable links which go to the source documents, handy for those who want easy access to more information on the dance subject.

-The italics used throughout the rest of this site (to denote pages of the same name) are not used on the dance instruction pages.
+Note that the italics used throughout the rest of this site (to denote pages of the same name) are not used on the dance instruction pages.
 This is to make it more easy for you to produce your own cribs (simply copy/paste), for use at lessons or dances.